100+ Networking Interview Questions and Answers (2023)

 Encryption is the process of translating information into a code that is unreadable by the user.
 It is then translated back or decrypted back to its normal readable format using a secret key or password.
 Encryption ensures that information that is intercepted halfway would remain unreadable because the user must have the correct password or key for it.

 83) How are IP addresses arranged and displayed?

 IP addresses are displayed as a series of four decimal numbers that are separated by period or dots.
-Another term for this arrangement is the dotted decimal format.
+Another term for this arrangement is the dotted-decimal format.
 An example is 192.168.101.2

 84) Explain the importance of authentication.

-Authentication is the process of verifying a user's credentials before he can log into the network.
+Authentication is the process of verifying a user’s credentials before he can log into the network.
 It is normally performed using a username and password.
-This provides a secure means of limiting the access from unwanted intruders on the network.
+This provides a secure means of limiting access from unwanted intruders on the network.

-85) What do mean by tunnel mode?
+85) What is meaning by tunnel mode?